-If we are unable to obtain and maintain trade secret protection or patent protection for our technology, APADAZ and our product candidates or if the scope of the patent protection obtained is not sufficiently broad, our competitors could develop and commercialize technology and drugs similar or identical to ours, and our ability to successfully commercialize our technology, APADAZ and our product candidates may be impaired.
+If we are unable to obtain and maintain trade secret protection or patent protection for our technology, APADAZ, KP415, KP484 and our other product candidates, or if the scope of the patent protection obtained is not sufficiently broad, our competitors could develop and commercialize technology and drugs similar or identical to ours, and our ability to successfully commercialize our technology, APADAZ, KP415, KP484 and our other product candidates, if approved, may be impaired.

-Our success depends in large part on our ability to obtain and maintain trade secret protection of our proprietary LAT technology as well as patent protection in the United States and other countries with respect to APADAZ and our product candidates.
+Our success depends in large part on our ability to obtain and maintain trade secret protection of our proprietary LAT technology as well as patent protection in the United States and other countries with respect to APADAZ, KP415, KP484 and our other product candidates.
 We seek to protect our proprietary position by filing patent applications in the United States and abroad related to our product technology and product candidates.
-As part of the License Agreement, KVK obtained from us an exclusive license to certain patents that cover APADAZ.
+As part of the APADAZ License Agreement, KVK obtained from us an exclusive license to certain patents that cover APADAZ.
+In addition, as part of the KP415/484 License Agreement, Commave obtained from us an exclusive, worldwide license to certain patents that cover KP415 and KP484.